Chapter 21

 not only in war, but also in the peace they have desired him seriously.

-For he has been a man of so large liberality that, although he was having many
+For he has been a man of so large liberality that, although he was

-gardens, he has never put the guards in them; for he has wished the gardens to be
+gardens, he has never put the guards in them; for he has wished the

-most freely open so that the people might not be prevented from these enjoyments.
+most freely open so that the people might not be prevented from these

-Often, however, when he was seeing someone less good clothed, he gave his own
+Often, however, when he was seeing someone less good clothed, he gave

 cloak to him.

-He has enriched many men; he has helped many alive poor people and also he has buried
+He has enriched many men; he has helped many alive poor people and also

 dead people at his own expense.
-So it is least surprising if, because of the death
+So it is least surprising if,

-of Cimon, his life was free from care and his death was for all so harsh than the death
+of Cimon, his life was free from care and his death was for all so

 of someone from the family.